klovercloud-ci-cd/documentation/roadmap.md

 ### Terminal Access

-After Light house integration, conatiners terminal access from web-console will be introduced.
+After light house integration, conatiners terminal access from web-console will be introduced.